StorTrends: Products

 StorTrends units are shipped with SSDs, spinning HDDs, or a mixture of the two known as an SSD Hybrid Array.
-The StorTrends 3400i is a spinning-disk SAN with expansion capabilities up to 256TB.
+The StorTrends 3400i is a spinning-disk SAN with expansion capabilities up to 256 TB.
 The StorTrends 3500i is an SSD hybrid SAN that offers both SSD caching and SSD tiering in the same appliance in order to preserve flash performance for both frequently accessed data and random IO.
 The 3600i is an All Flash SAN with a specified Read Tier and Write Tier to increase the lifespan of the flash drives.
 The StorTrends 2610i is the latest generation All Flash Array with deduplication, compression, and dedicated Hot and Cold Tiers to deliver sustained high performance in a dense 2U, 24-bay system.
-The StorTrends appliances range from 2TB to 256TB of raw storage capacity.
-Its SAN products utilize the iSCSI protocol and support 1GbE and 10GbE connectivity with multiple teaming options.
+The StorTrends appliances range from 2 TB to 256 TB of raw storage capacity.
+Its SAN products utilize the iSCSI protocol and support 1 GbE and 10 GbE connectivity with multiple teaming options.
 The StorTrends models and specifications are shown below: